 - Developing outlines for use at (Arch)Diocesan and District Council meetings

 - Promotions at Regional meetings

-- Utilizing the Vincentian Pathways program
+- Utilizing the Vincentian Pathway program

 A part of Succession Planning should involve beginning the election process for Council and Conference presidents at a much earlier date than we’ve done in the past.
 This can be addressed by either amending bylaws or setting up a procedure to begin the nomination process about one year before a sitting president’s term expires and holding the election about six months before the newly elected president’s term begins.

 A prayerful approach to the succession-planning process is strongly encouraged in keeping with the paramount importance of spirituality in the Society.